 Student Emergency Contact form should be completed.

-If the internship placement is not required as part of the student’s academic program, the student must complete the liability waiver form (see Executive Order 1051).
+f the internship placement is not required as part of the student’s academic program, the student must complete the liability waiver form (see Executive Order 1051).

-If the internship placement is not required as part of the student’s academic program, and/or the student will not be getting academic credit, then a campus liability waiver (Appendix D) must be signed by the student, or the student’s legal guardian or parent if the student is under age 18 (see Executive Order 1051);

-Internship Learning Plan Agreement (See Appendix E) is signed by the student or the student’s legal guardian or parent if the student is under 18 years of age, learning site representatives, and faculty member;
+Internship Learning Plan Agreement (Appendix E) is signed by the student or the student’s legal guardian or parent if the student is under 18 years of age, learning site representatives, and faculty member;

 Documentation of the above items shall be retained by the office of the University Internship Coordinator.